Frodo20/Heatmap/README.md

-Heatmap on a 2D image
+Heatmap on a 2D image.

 Need more definement to improve the visualization result.